microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/2_HTML/common_body_tags.md

 ## Lists

-How we think of lists in HTML is a little different from how we think of them in our day to day life.
+How we think of lists in HTML is different from how we think of them in our day-to-day life.

-What kind of stuff do we normally consider as lists?
+What categories do we normally consider appropriate for lists?

 - Shopping lists
 - Chapter/topic names